 | Simikot–Hilsa Helicopter Route | 9–11 Days | Fastest route, helicopter experience, stunning aerial Himalayan views |

-| Lhasa Route (Fly-in) | 12–15 Days | Explore Lhasa city, monasteries, and enjoy better acclimatization |
+| Lhasa to Mount Kailash (Fly-in) | 12–15 Days | Explore Lhasa city, monasteries, and enjoy better acclimatization |

 The food on the Kailash Mansarovar Yatra is primarily designed to provide sustenance rather than a culinary adventure.
-So you cannot expect a wide variety of menu and fine dining during this Yatra.
+So you cannot expect a wide variety of menus and fine dining during this Yatra.
 In Tibet, you will find only Tibetan restaurants, so we will have our chef who will cook meals for you.
 Three meals will be provided to you during the Kailash Mansarovar Yatra.

 If you have any special dietary needs, please inform us while booking the trip with us.
 We will make special arrangements or provide suggestions.
 Here is the list of common food items that you can expect during Yatra: